b3rendsh/bbx80/README.md

 ﻿# BBX80
-BBC BASIC for a Z80 home computer.
+BASIC for a Z80 home computer.

 ## General Information

-In this repository you find BBC BASIC (Z80) implementation source code and binaries for a Z80 home computer that may not have a Disk OS like CP/M.
+In this repository you find BASIC source code and binaries for a Z80 home computer that may not have a Disk OS like CP/M.

 #### The system setup consists of three main blocks:
-1. BBC BASIC (Z80) implementation from R.T.
+1. BASIC: A derived work of BBC BASIC (Z80) version 3.0 by R.T.
 Russell
 2. BBX80: general host and console functions
 3. Host computer specific functions